 Experience the Master of Science in Molecular Engineering

 Students will be expected to successfully pass eleven classes to be awarded the Master of Science in Molecular Engineering degree (MSME).
 In addition to core requirements, students will select a specialized track in Computational Materials Modeling or Polymer Science and Engineering.
 Degree requirements for each track will consist of core graduate student offerings, in-depth courses along the theme of the specialization track, and elective courses in business or humanities.

 The University of Chicago academic year is based on the quarter system.
 Quarters are shorter academic units than semesters and allow a school to offer four different sessions of classes per year.
 Each quarter is ten weeks long.
 Please visit the University’s Academic Calendar for additional information.

 The overall objective of the program is to prepare students for leadership roles in a technological society.
 The goal for most of the students is to follow traditional engineering paths in manufacturing, technology development, and research, but many will also follow paths that branch out into diverse fields such as law, medicine, business administration, consulting, entrepreneurship, or policy.
 For this reason, the MS in Molecular Engineering adopts a holistic coursework-focused approach covering fundamental and applied science and engineering, and also humanities, entrepreneurship, and business.

 Graduate with a MS degree

-Students will typically complete the program within one year and one quarter.
+Students will complete the program in three quarters (one year).
 Part-time students coming from the work force or with time constraints will be given a second year to complete all requirements.